sebivenlo/esd-2024-jit-compiler/workshop/javascript/ALDA_SORTING/README.md

   - Insertion Sort builds a sorted array one element at a time.
 It takes each element from the input and finds the appropriate position within the sorted part of the array.
   - Although it's efficient for small datasets or partially sorted arrays, it also has a quadratic time complexity, making it less efficient for large datasets.

+Insertion Sort often requires fewer swaps compared to Selection Sort because it shifts elements rather than swapping them.
+When inserting an element into its correct position, it only needs to move the elements to the right by one position at a time, which is usually less costly than multiple swaps.

 ### 3. Quick Sort
 - **Complexity**: O(N log N) on average, O(N²) in the worst case
 - **Description**: